 Receivables Coordinators (RC's) are responsible for all invoicing, receivables maintenance, collection, and reconciliation activities.
-RC's act as the unit's liaison to AFR and are responsible for all actions resulting from communications with AFR.
+RC's act as the unit's liaison to RSA and are responsible for all actions resulting from communications with RSA.

 The RC is responsible for maintaining records of credit analysis performed and approved for goods or services provided on a credit basis under this policy.
 All invoices, collection activity, payments and associated records must be maintained according to the University's records retention schedule.

 Quarterly aging reports and annual accounts receivable balance certifications must be sent to RSA if the University's accounting system is not used.
 The standard aging categories listed below must be used for these accounts receivable.